-Before you lay the Baby down in the crib, consider whether you have some spare time to let the Baby nod off on your chest.
+Before you lay your baby down in the crib, consider whether you have some spare time to let the baby nod off on your chest.
 There is nothing that builds a bond stronger that skin to skin contact!
 Use this time to your advantage.

-Bath time is an awesome time for Dad Baby bonding!
+Bath time is an awesome time for some dad and baby bonding!

-Not only does Dad get to spend some quality time with his Baby, but there are also so many fun things to do during bath time that will entertain Baby until it is time to get out.
+Not only does dad get to spend some quality time with his baby, but there are also so many fun things to do during bath time that will entertain his baby until it is time to get out.